-Although the condition of the slickens varied considerably, there were some consistent trends noted, especially in the higher-hazard slickens.
+Although the condition of the slickens varied considerably, we noted some consistent trends, especially in the higher-hazard slickens.
 Many of the most visibly-contaminated slickens are located on meander tabs that have relatively low elevations (compared to surface water and adjacent floodplain elevation).
 These meander tab slickens tend to see berm failures at both the top and bottom of the tabs (related to distinct geomorphological forces).
-In some of the extremely high avulsion hazard slickens head-cutting was noted at the upstream end of the tab with significant down-cutting observed at the lower end.
+In some of the extremely high avulsion hazard slickens we noted head-cutting at the upstream end of the tab and significant down-cutting at the lower end.
 In some instances, these avulsions have matured to the point where much of the exposed contaminated material has been washed downstream (Figure 4).

-Furthermore, contaminated shallow surface water was noted ponding at the downstream end of several of the severely-contaminated slickens.
-In some instances this ponded water was just inches from the lip of a berm on the downstream end of a meander tab.
+Furthermore, we noted contaminated shallow surface water ponding at the downstream end of several of the severely-contaminated slickens.
+In some instances, this ponded water was just inches from the lip of a berm on the downstream end of a meander tab.
 These particular slickens pose an extremely high risk to the river during rainfall events.
 When the lower berm on these tabs is overtopped due to excessive surface runoff, contaminated water interacts directly with the river (Figure 5).
-This is the same mechanism that was documented on Slicken 5 after the September 2019 fish kill and is suspected to be a primary pathway transporting heavy metals in-channel during rainfall events (via aqueous and suspended sediment form).
+This is the same mechanism that was documented on Slicken #6 after the September 2019 fish kill and is suspected to be a primary pathway transporting heavy metals in-channel during rainfall events (via aqueous and suspended sediment form).

-In addition to direct surface connection, there was also clear evidence of contaminated groundwater interaction.
-At several of the severely contaminated slickens, teal-stained water was noted lingering in slack water areas on the downstream end of the meander tabs (Figure 6).
+In addition to direct surface connection, we also found clear evidence of contaminated groundwater interaction.
+At several of the severely contaminated slickens, we noted teal-stained water lingering in slack water areas on the downstream end of the meander tabs (Figure 6).
 This contaminated water is interacting directly with the Clark Fork River and potentially impacting aquatic resources downstream.